 If you’ve been striving for more sustainable, cruelty free makeup and lifestyle in general, for quite some time, you likely know that sadly animal testing is still routinely performed in many industries, including the makeup industry.

-The most disturbing thing is that due to scientific advancements, in the vast majority of cases animal testing is absolutely unnecessary, and is often performed incorrectly, undermining the results and causing avoidable suffering to living organisms.
+The most disturbing thing is that due to scientific advancements, in the vast majority of cases animal testing is absolutely unnecessary, and is often performed incorrectly, undermining the results and causing suffering to living organisms.

-A prime example of unnecessary animal testing occurs to determine safety profiles of cosmetics, or, as defined by FDA, “articles intended to be applied to the human body for cleansing, beautifying, promoting attractiveness, or altering the appearance without affecting the body’s structure or functions”.
+A prime example of unnecessary animal testing occurs to determine safety profiles of cosmetics, or, as defined by the US FDA, “articles intended to be applied to the human body for cleansing, beautifying, promoting attractiveness, or altering the appearance without affecting the body’s structure or functions”.

 Specifically, it’s worth mentioning that animal testing for beauty brands was banned in the UK in 1997.

 Not only these sites have giant glossaries of cruelty free products with convenient search features, they also post articles about the latest and greatest cruelty free beauty items and general reads related to sustainable lifestyle.
-They are US based, but you will likely find all your favourite brands there anyway.

 it’s good to be aware